 - 5 to 7 pint jars, clean and hot

-- 5 to 7 rings and new lids, prepared following manufacturer’s instructions
+- 5 to 7 rings and new lids or Tattler reusable lids, prepared following manufacturer’s instructions

 After the syrup has simmered for 10 minutes, add the plums.
-Bring the plums and syrup back to a boil, stirring frequently, and remove from heat.
+Bring the plums and the syrup back to a boil, stirring frequently, the remove it from the heat.

 Prepping the jars